razaviah/razaviah.github.io/_pages/about.md

 ## About Me

 Welcome!
-I am Amirhossein Razavi, a second-year Master of Applied Science (MASc) student at Toronto Metropolitan University, where I conduct research under the supervision of [Dr. Ebrahim Bagheri](https://ischool.utoronto.ca/faculty-profile/bagheri-ebrahim/) in the [Information Retrieval Lab](https://ls3.rnet.torontomu.ca/).
+I am Amirhossein Razavi, a second-year Master of Applied Science (MASc) student at Toronto Metropolitan University, where I conduct research under the supervision of [Dr. Ebrahim Bagheri](https://ischool.utoronto.ca/faculty-profile/bagheri-ebrahim/) in the [LS3 Lab](https://ls3.rnet.torontomu.ca/).
 My research focuses on advancing the frontiers of Natural Language Processing (NLP) and Information Retrieval (IR), with particular emphasis on understanding and improving the Large Language Models (LLMs).

 ## Research Interests